RutledgePaulV/datalogger/readme.md

            "org.eclipse.jetty.server.Server" :info
            "my-app.*"                        :info}

- ; remove this attribute from every log statement if it's present :elide   #{"column"}
+ ; remove these attributes from every log statement when present :elide   #{"column"}

  :masking {; mask the value contained at any of these keys